aarontran/snr-filaments/rsch-notes-fall.md

 0. (DONE) Steve has only a few remarks on the poster, will send today.
 Need to add some references.

-1. Differentiate between damped/loss-limited behavior.
+1. (DONE) Differentiate between damped/loss-limited behavior.
 Behavior is obviously a continuum.
 Plots on top right w/ damping lengths `a_b = 0.05` are clearly controlled by losses in X-ray, so we can't sensibly call that "damped".
    The literature is a bit misleading in presenting them like dichotomous